yewjie-github/Portfolio/_posts/ML_Cousera/2017-12-09-Logistic-Regression.markdown

 $$g(z) = \frac{1}{1+e^{-z}}$$

-As usual, let us visualize the sigmoid fucntion _a.k.a_ logistic curve using the graph as shown in Figure 2.
+As usual, let us visualize the sigmoid function _a.k.a_ logistic curve using the graph as shown in Figure 2.
 For large positive values of $$x$$, the sigmoid should be close to $$1$$, while for large negative values, the sigmoid should be close to $$0$$.

 {: .center}
 ![image]({{ site.baseurl }}/public/project-images/logistic_regression/logistic_curve.png)